- Log in

 For over 20 years, our mission has been to inspire young people to pursue STEM careers by sparking their imagination and creativity through a unique challenge: to design, build and race their very own electric race cars.

-To celebrate International Day of Women and Girls in Science, we spoke to some of our Greenpower alumni to understand how the challenge influenced them in their studies and careers.
+To celebrate International Women's Day, we spoke to some of our Greenpower alumni to understand how the challenge influenced them in their studies and careers.

 Lizzie Craven first got involved with Greenpower in 2008, when she joined her primary school’s Goblin team.
 A year before, she had watched fellow pupils in the year above her practicing with their car in the playground after school, and from that moment knew she wanted to be in the team.